What was Hosni Mubarak's net worth?

 Career

 In 1975, Egyptian President Anwar Sadat appointed Mubarak to be the Vice President of Egypt.
 In that role, Mubarak developed important relationships and friendships with various leaders and political figures throughout the Middle East.
 President Sadat often sent Mubarak to meet with foreign leaders from around the world.
-Sadat even would sometimes transfer his decision making authority to Mubarak at times when he went on vacation.
+Sadat would sometimes transfer his decision-making authority to Mubarak when he went on vacation.

 In October of 1981, President Sadat was assassinated by Lieutenant Khalid Islambouli.
-Following the assassination, Mubarak became the fourth president of Egypt following a referendum.
+Following the assassination, Mubarak became the fourth president of Egypt after a referendum.
 He subsequently renewed his term as president through referendum in 1987, 1993, and 1999.
-In 2005, following pressure put on him by the United States, Mubarak held the country's first multi-party election, though Mubarak won that election as well.
+In 2005, following pressure from the United States, Mubarak held the country's first multi-party election, though Mubarak won that election as well.
 He ultimately remained Egypt's top political leader for almost thirty years.
-He was Egypt's longest serving ruler since Muhammad Ali Pasha who had ruled the country for 43 years.
+He was Egypt's longest-serving ruler since Muhammad Ali Pasha, who had ruled the country for 43 years.

 Mubarak also developed a reputation for being extremely corrupt.
 During his administration, political figures and young activists who spoke out against his rule were imprisoned without trial.
 There were a number of hidden and undocumented detention facilities established where countless people were taken for days on end, sometimes disappearing altogether.
 In 2005, Freedom House, an organization that investigates democracy, reported on the widespread corruption taking place under Mubarak.
 Mubarak and his family, specifically his two sons, were also known for taking bribes and misappropriating funds.
 In 2011, many of the family's assets that were held in foreign bank accounts were frozen.